avciozkan/MarsRover/README.md

 `Rover initial Location [int int String] : `

-Then, you are asked to enter the location information with 2 int and 1 string value and a space.
+Then, you are asked to enter the location information with 2 int and 1 string value.
 For example;

 `Rover initial Location [int int String] : 3 2 N`